-Monroe County becomes the 23rd county to join LETI as Attorney General Henry continues efforts to expand the program.
-With today’s addition of Monroe County, the Law Enforcement Treatment Initiative has reached more than one third of all Pennsylvania counties so far.
+Erie County becomes the 22nd county to join LETI as Attorney General Henry continues efforts to expand the program.

-PA LETI is a law enforcement-led treatment initiative that will allow Pennsylvanians in Monroe County seeking treatment for substance use disorder to avoid arrest by using local law enforcement, county officials, and community stakeholders, to contact the Carbon, Monroe, Pike Drug & Alcohol Commission.
+PA LETI is a law enforcement-led treatment initiative that will allow Pennsylvanians in Erie County seeking treatment for substance use disorder to avoid arrest by using local law enforcement, county officials, and community stakeholders, to contact the Erie County Office of Drug and Alcohol.

-AG Henry said partnering with Monroe County law enforcement agencies and others under PA LETI will:
+AG Henry said partnering with Erie County law enforcement agencies and others under PA LETI will:

 - Open their doors to those suffering from substance use disorder.